all

 Day 1 SPLIT - BRAČ (Bobovišća 10NM) or (Milna 12NM)

-Bobovišća is located on the west coast of the island of Brač in a beautiful bay that separates into the port of Bobovišća and Vičja luka .
+Bobovišća is situated on the west coast of the island of Brač, in a beautiful bay that is divided into the port of Bobovišća and Vičja luka.
 The Bobovišća anchorage attracts sailors due to its great natural protection.
-The Vičja luka is known as the site of Illyrian-Greek civilization.
+The Vičja luka is known as the site of Illyrian and Greek civilization.
 The stone waterfront in the port of Bobovišća is harmoniously surrounded by stone houses, the most notable of which is the house of the Gligo family from the 18th century, converted into a summer house.

-Close to Bobovišća is the old fisherman village, Milna, on the northwest side of the island of Brač.
+Close to Bobovišća is the old fishermen's village of Milna, located on the northwest side of the island of Brač.
 The welcoming bays of Milna have always been a favorite port for sailors in the Adriatic.
-Milna is beautiful and the safest harbor of Brač.
+Milna is beautiful and the safest harbor on Brač.
 There are two very well-equipped marinas – ACI Marina Milna and Marina Vlaška.

 one-way-sailing-itinerary-split-dubrovnik-milna-brac.jpg